Firefox-1998/PhotoVideoOrganizer/PhotoMoveYearMonthFolder/README.md

-# Photo/Video Organizer
+﻿# 📸 Photo/Video Organizer

+## 🇬🇧 English

-How many of you have thousands of photos scattered everywhere (cloud, folders, external hard drives, USB sticks, etc. etc.)?
+I created this free software to solve my own need: organizing photos and videos scattered across cloud, folders, external drives, USB sticks, etc.

-I created this software, completely free, to organize my photos/videos.
+Since it might be useful to others, I decided to make it available for everyone!
+This is not a commercial product: it is released under the MIT license, with no warranty.

-The software searches photos, videos and more, organizing the files into subfolders, by year and month and, importantly, discarding duplicates.
+The program organizes your media files by year and month, automatically discarding duplicates.

+✨ **Features**
+- Organizes by year/month 📅
+- Discards duplicates 🗑️
+- Supports images & videos 🎞️
+- Extracts date from Exif or filename 🕒

+---

+## 🔍 How duplicates and dates are detected

+- **Duplicates** are found using:
+  - File hash (SHA-256) 🧮
+  - Exif UniqueImageID (when available) 🆔
+- **Shooting date** is detected from:
+  - Exif data: DateTimeOriginal, DateTimeDigitized, DateTime 🗓️
+  - Filename (if it contains a date/time) 🏷️
+  - Filesystem date as fallback 📁

+---

+**Example output:**
 	Example:
 		search in folder 1 and folder 2 results